bwilkie/Chat-AI---Runs-in-Python/README.md

-# Chat-AI---Runs-in-Python

-Real time chat based LLM designed to run on windows
+# Chat AI, Runs locally in Python

 For anyone interested in talking to an AI Large Language Model in real time.

-See my other Chat-AI Colab repo for an easy to use variation.
-This requires dependancies but is a great starting point to build new features.
+(See my other Chat-AI Colab repo for an easy to use variation).

 This implementation has the following features;